A monthly allowance of 80 euros arrives for non-medical personnel in the emergency room and 118 — Health-breakinglatest.news-Breaking Latest News

 Donini: “A dutiful recognition for the staff who are always on the front line in dealing with emergencies and urgencies”

 The recognition from 1 January 2022.
-A total of 6 million euros will be allocated to Emilia-Romagna, which will be divided among the approximately 4 thousand employees involved in the provision, including nurses, technicians, administrative staff, social and health workers and other non-medical personnel.
+Emilia-Romagna has been allocated a total of 6 million euros, which will be divided among the approximately 4,000 employees involved in the provision, including nurses, technicians, administrative staff, social and health workers and other non-medical personnel.
 For doctors and executives, the allowance will be paid after the renewal of the collective agreement

 March 1, 2023 – An allowance monthly of 80 Of euro for the operators in the emergency sector: a recognition of their commitment that follows the subscription of the collective agreement.